-TUM President Wolfgang A. Herrmann beside his fellow colleagues from the International Office and Presidency, reserved a warm welcome to the French delegates and expressed the university’s readiness to expand cooperation, in particular in the aerospace sector.
-TUM is already a reliable partner within the Erasmus+ and H2020 programmes of many of UPSaclay’s member institutions (ENS Paris-Saclay, UPSud, AgroParisTech and CentraleSupélec) and implemented 8 collaborative projects with UPSaclay’s researchers with the support of the French-Bavarian Centre, whose director, Axel Honsdorf, shared more facts about the centre’s activities with the delegation.
+TUM President Wolfgang A. Herrmann with his fellow colleagues from the International Office and Presidency, reserved a warm welcome to the French delegates and expressed the university’s readiness to expand cooperation, in particular in the aerospace sector.
+TUM is already a reliable partner within the Erasmus+ and H2020 programmes of many UPSaclay member institutions (ENS Paris-Saclay, UPSud, AgroParisTech and CentraleSupélec) and implemented 8 collaborative projects with UPSaclay researchers with the support of the French-Bavarian Centre, whose director, Axel Honsdorf, shared more facts about the centre’s activities with the delegation.

 On the second day of the business trip, the delegation members met the LMU President Bernd Huber and Vice-President of International Affairs Hans van Ess on the stunning LMU campus.
-This excellent university, the most prestigious in Germany according to many international rankings, a member of LERU, already has established partnerships both at the general university level, with UEVE being partner to a three-party dual-degree agreement in Financial Mathematics, but also with member institutions individually (ENS Paris-Saclay, UPSud within the Erasmus+ & H2020 programmes).
-Among other projects, LMU and UPSaclay (CNRS /UVSQ) cooperate within the CNRS international research network ALEA-Network.
+This excellent university, the most prestigious in Germany according to many international rankings, a member of LERU, already has established partnerships both at the general university level, with UEVE a partner to a tripartite dual-degree agreement in Financial Mathematics, but also with individual member institutions (ENS Paris-Saclay, UPSud within the Erasmus+ & H2020 programmes).
+Among other projects, LMU and UPSaclay (CNRS /UVSQ) cooperate within the CNRS international ALEA-Network.

-After the discussion, UPSaclay visited the cutting-edge BioCentre on the newly-opened Großhadern Campus and the impressive NanoInitiative München, the nanoscience high-tech cluster conjointly run by TUM, LMU and Augsburg University, where they met the NIM Director Thomas Bein.
+After the meetings, UPSaclay representatives visited the cutting-edge BioCentre on the newly-opened Großhadern Campus and the impressive NanoInitiative München, the nanoscience high-tech cluster conjointly run by TUM, LMU and Augsburg University, where they met the NIM Director Thomas Bein.